lohithareddy2511/AI-powered-Resume-Screening-and-Ranking-System/README.md

 The higher the similarity score, the better the resume matches the job description.

-📂 Project Structure
-bash
-Copy
-Edit
-📁 AI-Resume-Screening
-│── 📜 app.py                  # Main Streamlit application
-│── 📜 requirements.txt         # Required dependencies
-│── 📜 README.md                # Project documentation
-│── 📜 resume_dataset.csv       # Sample resume dataset
-│── 📁 venv                     # Virtual environment (ignored in GitHub)
-│── 📁 models                   # Future ML models for AI-based ranking 🔧 Technologies Used
-Technology	Usage
-Python 🐍	Core language for processing and development Streamlit 🎨	Web-based UI for interactive ranking system Pandas 📊	Handling tabular data and processing resumes Scikit-learn 🧠	NLP and machine learning algorithms Spacy 📝	Advanced text processing and feature extraction PyPDF2 📄	Extracting text from PDF resumes
-TF-IDF 📈	Converting text into numerical vectors
+Technologies Used

+Python
+Streamlit
+Pandas
+Scikit-learn
+Spacy
+PyPDF2
+TF-IDF
-Cosine Similarity 🔍	Ranking resumes based on relevance 📜 Methodology
+Cosine Similarity

+# Methodology

 1️⃣ Resume Text Extraction
 Uses PyPDF2 to extract text from uploaded PDF resumes.